Pregnant and Lactating Persons

 breastfeeding, enabling them to make strong recommendations to their patients.

-This pocket guide references recommendations made in the Canadian Immunization Guide Chapter on Immunization in Pregnancy and Breastfeeding from the National Advisory Committee on Immunization (NACI).
+This pocket guide references recommendations made in the Canadian Immunization Guide Chapter on Immunization in Pregnancy and Breastfeeding from the National Advisory Committee on Immunization (NACI) and commentary made by expert reviewers.

 Supplementary documents referenced in this guide also include: